Nivalyx/osu-wiki/wiki/Help_Centre/Client/id.md

 ### Sebagian beatmap yang saya miliki menghilang!

-**Make sure you are not grouping your beatmaps by anything in the top right of the screen (i.e. "grouping" should be set to "no grouping").**

 **Pastikan kamu tidak sedang mengelompokkan beatmap-beatmap yang ada berdasarkan kriteria tertentu.**

 Harap periksa apakah opsi "Grup" yang terdapat pada pojok kanan atas layar sedang terpasang ke "Tanpa Pengelompokan" atau tidak.